kiboschool/course-programming-2/src/lessons/db-and-vis/visualizing-data.md

     make_scatter_plot()
 ```

 This plot is with caps (appearances) on the x axis and goals on the y axis.
+So a player who was in many matches but did not score many goals would show up as a dot in the lower right of the plot.
+And a player who was not in many matches, but scored many goals, would show up as a dot in the upper left of the plot.

-There is a weak relationship.
+In this case, there is a weak relationship.
 A strong correlation would show a straight line, and this is more of a cloud: it's not a strong correlation.
 This means that scoring more goals is linked to appearing more, but it's not a very strong link.

 <img align="center"  width="75%" height="75%" src="../../images/w6/plot1.png">